ang-yu/ang-yu.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate in sociology at UW-Madison.
-I also obtained a master's degree in statistics from the same university.
+I am a Ph.D. candidate in sociology at the University of Wisconsin-Madison and also hold a master's degree in statistics from the same institution.
 I am interested in developing and applying statistically rigorous tools to address social inequalities.
-In particular, my methodological interests are in causal inference and nonparametric statistics.
-And my substantive interests are in social stratification and mobility, sociology of education, and health disparities.
+Specifically, my methodological interests lie in causal inference and semiparametric inference.
+My substantive areas of focus include social stratification and mobility, the sociology of education, and health disparities.

 You can find my CV [here](https://ang-yu.github.io/files/MyCV.pdf).